dfelinto/blender-manual/manual/editors/nla/sidebar.rst

 Enabling alteration of the degree of influence this strip has as a keyframable value.
 If influence isn't animated, the strips will fade linearly, during the overlap.
 These can be found in the Dope Sheet or Graph Editors under the *NLA Control Curves* and look like group channels.
-They appear before all the groups or F-curves for that channel.
+They appear before all the groups or F-Curves for that channel.

 Animated Strip Time